 The person in charge had ensured that all fire equipment was maintained and that there was emergency lighting and an L1 fire alarm system in place.
-The inspector reviewed evacuation drills which were carried out regularly and found that they indicated that the residents could be safely evacuated in 48 seconds.
-No issues were highlighted as part of the evacuation drill.
+The inspector reviewed evacuation drills which were carried out regularly and found that they indicated that the residents could be safely evacuated in 40 seconds.
+No issues were highlighted as part of th evacuation drill.
 Personal egress plans were in place for the residents.
 Fire doors were in place and the automatic magnetic closers were placed on doors.

 The inspector observed that there were systems and measures in operation in the centre to protect the residents from possible abuse.
-There was a safeguarding plan in place and was reviewed during the inspection.
-The inspector found that this was being adhered to by staff members.
 Staff were facilitated with training in the safeguarding of vulnerable persons.
 The inspector spoke with the person in charge regarding safeguarding of residents.
 They were able to clearly outline the process of recording and reporting safeguarding concerns.